Continuing Professional Education (CPE) Requirements for CPAs

 Learn about the CPE requirements for CPA licensure renewal in your state.

 Choose from thousands of hours of CPE ranging from foundational to expert, covering hundreds of topics, and delivered via webcast, live events, on-demand self-study, and more.
 Our high-quality CPE helps you maintain your professional competency to provide quality professional services.

 - Statement on Standards for CPE Programs (Standards 2016)

 The Standards are published jointly by the AICPA and NASBA to provide a framework for the development, presentation, measurement and reporting of CPE programs.
 The latest version of the standards enable CPAs to earn credit for instruction received in nano-learning and blended learning formats.
 NASBA's Fields of Study document has also been revised.

 The standards take effect Sept.
 1, 2016.
-CPE sponsors will have until Dec.
+CPE sponsors had until Dec.
 31, 2016, to comply with the standards for programs that are currently under development.
-For all other programs, the standards are required to be implemented at the next CPE program review or revision date.
+For all other programs, the standards were required to be implemented at the next CPE program review or revision date.

 The effective date of the NASBA Fields of Study document is Sept.
-1, 2016, but sponsors have until Dec.
+1, 2016, but sponsors had until Dec.
 31, 2017, to fully implement the revisions it contains.

 - Statement on Standards for CPE Programs